 This metric is becoming increasingly important in how existing and potential staff view organisations, and in how investors allocate funding.

 Quantifying the value of supporting social impact is not easy, but support for social impact is increasingly recognised as contributing to organisational value.

 InfinityLab and it’s partners can help your organisation develop, quantify and prioritise the business case for social impact

 Many companies are already making a very real difference, building social equity and brand value.

 4. Staff recruitment, retention & morale

-- The 2018 survey shows a clear, negative shift in millennials’ feelings about business’ motivations and ethics.
+- A clear, negative shift in millennials’ feelings about business’ motivations and ethics.

-- There continues to be a mismatch between what millennials believe responsible businesses should achieve and what they perceive actual priorities to be
+- There’s a mismatch between what millennials believe businesses should achieve and what they perceive priorities are

-- where matches exist, the perception is that those companies are more successful, have more stimulating work environments and do a better job of developing talent.
+- Perception is that successful companies have more stimulating work environments and develop talent

 - 43% of millennials envision leaving their jobs within two years; only 28% seek to stay beyond five years

-- Employed Gen Z respondents express even less loyalty, with 61% saying they would leave within two years if given the choice
+- Gen Z respondents express less loyalty, with 61% saying they will leave within 2 years if given the choice

 - Attracting and retaining millennials and Gen Z respondents begins with financial rewards and workplace culture

-- this is enhanced when businesses, and senior management teams, are diverse, and when the workplace offers higher degrees of flexibility.
+- This is enhanced when businesses, and management are diverse, and when the workplace offers greater flexibility.

 - Those less than satisfied with their pay and work flexibility are increasingly attracted to the gig economy, especially in emerging markets.

-- Millennials and Gen Z recognize the importance of Industry 4.0, yet feel unprepared for the changes it will bring.
+- Millennials and Gen Z see the importance of Industry 4.0, but feel unprepared for the changes it will bring.

 - 36% of millennials and 29% of Gen Z believe they have the skills and knowledge they’ll need to thrive.